ckomop0x-archived-projects/message-bird-pwa/README.md

-# Message Bird
+# Message Bird - Progressive Web Application

-A small application, that allows working with Message Bird SMS service.
-With ServiceWorker application also works offline (you can see cached messages).
+The small messenger application.
+It allows to work with Message Bird API.
+Main purpose is to use SMS service.
+With Service Worker under the hood this application also works offline – you can see cached messages, navigate.
+When new message is arrived you will recieve a push message with link to messages page inside application.

 Try online:
 https://message-bird.herokuapp.com